ekwan/cctk/docs/recipe_06.rst

 - Only elements for which scalings are provided will be considered.
 - The ``symmetrical_atom_numbers`` parameter tells *cctk* which nuclei are equivalent (e.g. methyl group protons).
+- Note that if symmetrical atom numbers are provided for some atoms, but no scaling factors are given, an error will result.

 ::